 Soon I took the coat off as the temperatures were lovely in the mall.

-Below: Piets throw (and give) candy.
-This little fellow was optimistic and took a whole bag with him to take the loot of candy back home.
+Below: Saint Nicholas’ helpers throw (and give) candy.
+This little fellow was optimistic and took a big bag with him to take the loot of candy back home.
 He is checking how much he has been able to collect.

 Below: I quite like this picture Ron took of me.
 I even like my wrinkles.

 Below: A shopping cart as art piece.